driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ```python
     output_dir = args.output_data
     size = (400, 400) # Later we can also pass this as a property
     for file in glob(args.data + "/*.jpg"):
         try:
             img = Image.open(file)
             img_resized = img.resize(size)
             # Save the resized image with the new name to the output directory
             output_file = os.path.join(output_dir,os.path.basename(file))
             img_resized.save(output_file)
         except OSError as e:
             print(f"Error processing {file}: {e}")
 ```

-then there is traintestsplit.py, this just takes some images and puts them in a training_folder and test_folder. this is really basic so I wont go into detail here.
+Then there is traintestsplit.py, this just takes some images and puts them in a training_folder and test_folder. this is really basic so I won't go into detail here.

 ### 2.3.3 Target Label Extraction